15 ideas to create a successful morning routine

 - Start small: Add one thing to your routine for a week or two, see how it works, and then build from there.
 And if you find that something isn’t working for you, let it go and try something else.

-- Get prepared: “Mornings can be hectic, so anything you can do ahead of time will give you a headstart,” Minno says.
+- Get prepared: “Mornings can be hectic, so anything you can do ahead of time will give you a head start,” Minno says.
 In the evening, make sure you have everything you need to put your morning plan into action.
-(For example, lay out your workout clothes or gather all the ingredients for breakfast.)
+(For example, set out your workout clothes or gather all the ingredients for breakfast.)

 - Ask for help: Can your partner watch the kids so you can meditate?
-Family and friends can provide the practical and emotional support you need to stick with a morning routine.
+Or maybe your best friend is up for a morning walk?
+Your family and friends can provide the practical support you need to stick with a morning routine.
 Plus, telling someone about a new goal can help you feel more accountable.